AndyButland/UmbracoMapper/ReadMe.md

     - Upgraded dependencies for version targetting Umbraco V8 to use 8.1
 - 4.2.0
     - Added support for mapping from nested content's IPublishedElement
+- 4.2.1
+	- Fixed error in mapping options passed from attribute to dictionary when both are in use.

 ## Credits